todo-make-username/data-processing-struct/README.md

 * PHP Stan Level 9.
 * All tests should be integration tests.
 Aka, should run like you are actually using the library.
 * 100% Coverage is a hard requirement.
 Combined with the previous one, we can find unreachable code and remove it.
-* Method mocking should be a last resort.
+* Method mocking is a last resort.
 * You need a really good reason to use `@codeCoverageIgnore` or similar flags.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>